SEBaharinasab/Redux/README.md

-# Redux-tool step by step
+# Redux step by step

 ## Workflow :